 - Specific-use composts tend to be more expensive than multipurpose composts, but plants raised in these don't always grow any better, or even as well.

-See our best composts for
+See our best composts for seed sowing and raising young plants.

 - Container composts are formulated to optimise plant growth by providing the right amount of nutrients for plants in containers.